SimplySerenity/Selenia/README.md

 # Selenia
-A gem that makes crawling the web a little bit.
+A gem that makes crawling the web a little bit easier.